radiantlogic-v8/documentation-new/documentation/aws-cloud-installation-guide/installation.md

 - The Amazon Elastic Load Balancer is externally accessible on ports LDAPS (1636 by default) and HTTPS (8090 by default), the CIDR IP is 0.0.0.0/0.
 These ports are configurable in the stack parameters.

+    >[!warning]
-    ><span style="color:red">**IMPORTANT NOTE – you can restrict access to the ELB by updating the applicable inbound rules for your security group.**
+    >you can restrict access to the ELB by updating the applicable inbound rules for your security group.

 - Amazon EC2 Instances can communicate in between each other on any port.
 - On Linux, the bastion is accessible on port 22 (SSH) from the CIDR IP provided in the parameter Administration Location of the Cloud Formation Stack.
 - On Windows, the Remote Desktop Gateway is equivalent to the bastion server and it is accessible on port 443 (HTTPS) from the CIDR IP provided in the parameter Administration Location of the Cloud Formation Stack.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE - There is a temporary port 3389 (RDP) opened but must be removed manually in post deployment.**
+>There is a temporary port 3389 (RDP) opened but must be removed manually in post deployment.

 #### Elastic Load Balancer

 Amazon’s Elastic Load Balancing (ELB) automatically scales its request handling capacity to meet the demands of application traffic.
 Additionally, Elastic Load Balancing offers integration with Auto Scaling to ensure that you have back-end capacity to meet varying levels of traffic levels without requiring manual intervention.
 The RadiantOne templates install one ELB.
 Client applications should query the ELB to reach the RadiantOne service.
 ELB distributes client load across RadiantOne cluster nodes.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE - There can be periods in which your load balancer will return an HTTP 503 error when it cannot handle any more requests.
+>There can be periods in which your load balancer will return an HTTP 503 error when it cannot handle any more requests.
 The load balancers do not try to queue all requests, so if they are at capacity, additional requests will fail.
 If traffic grows over time, then this behavior works well, but in the case of significant spikes in traffic or in certain load testing scenarios, the traffic may be sent to your load balancer at a rate that increases faster than Elastic Load Balancing can scale to meet it.
 There are two options for addressing this situation: 1) Pre Warming the Load Balancer or using a 2) Controlled Increase in Load Traffic.
-For more details see: https://aws.amazon.com/articles/best-practices-in-evaluating-elastic-load- balancing/#pre-warming**
+For more details see: https://aws.amazon.com/articles/best-practices-in-evaluating-elastic-load- balancing/#pre-warming

 To view the settings for the ELB configured, from Cloud Formation, click on the Stack Name link.
 In the Resources section, locate the PublicElasticLoadBalancer Logical ID and click the Physical ID link.